Generic selectors

 Inversion

-The student learns about the inversion of conditional sentences and how to make them more formal.
+The student learns about the inversion of conditional sentences to make them more formal.
 They also learn how to use alternatives to if with a slightly different meaning (even if, when, suppose, unless, if only).

 Finally, they answer wrap-up questions using inversion and alternatives to if.